hivelab-github/config_io/README.md

 //Read the parameters you need： <br>
 　float var=Config::Get("FieldName","VarName"); <br>
 3. Else:<br>
 * In SetConfigPath()，the symbol between the default parameter and the parameter value is “=”.
 When changing<br>
 　the symbol in the configuration file, you need to change the second parameter of SetConfig() to the corresponding<br>
 　symbol;<br>
 * When using the Get() function, incorrect input will cause the compiler to prompt "Field name or variable name<br>
 　does not exist!"<br>
 * When using the GetVector() and GetVector2() functions，incorrect parameter name input causes the compiler to<br>
 　prompt "Invalid data for vector type!"<br>
-　* When there is the same parameter name under the same segment value node, the compiler will prompt "Duplicated<br>
+* When there is the same parameter name under the same segment value node, the compiler will prompt<br>
-names!
+　"Duplicated names!
 The last one will be read!"<br>
 * Allows you to add spaces to the configuration file and use the '#' comment.<br>

 ## Additional information
 A small test program was placed under the test folder to  read some of the data, and the error was specifically shown.The